Google AdsMarch 2026 · 9 min read

 How do I know if my Google Ads conversion tracking is broken?

-Go to Tools > Conversions in your Google Ads account.
+Go to Tools > Goals > Conversions in your Google Ads account.
 Look for any conversion action marked as "No recent conversions" or "Inactive".
 Then use the Google Tag Assistant or the GA4 DebugView to confirm the tag is actually firing on your thank-you page or form submission event.

 What conversion rate should I expect from Google Ads?